Markdown and LaTeX#

 Headers#

-Lines containing headers and document titles begin with hashes.
-More hashes indicate a lower rank:
+Headers and document titles are defined by lines beginning with hashes.
+More hashes indicate lower-ranked headers:

 # H1